bombr90/top-CV-Project/README.md

 A React app which allows users to populate a resume template and print it in PDf format.

+This is the functional component version using hooks

 [Live Demo](http://bombr90.github.io/top-CV-Project/)

 ## Getting Started